gregrickaby/gregrickaby-next/README.md

 ### TailwindCSS

 Please see the Tailwind [documentation](https://tailwindcss.com/docs/) to reference all the CSS classes.
-Unused CSS is [purged](https://tailwindcss.com/docs/controlling-file-size#removing-unused-css) with [Purgecss](https://www.purgecss.com/), and [postcss-preset-env](https://preset-env.cssdb.org/) handles adding stage 2+ support with autoprefixing.
+Nesting is supported thanks to [postcss-nested](https://github.com/postcss/postcss-nested), and [postcss-preset-env](https://preset-env.cssdb.org/) handles adding stage 2+ support with autoprefixing.

 ### Image Optimization

-This website uses [Next Optimized Images](https://github.com/cyrilwanner/next-optimized-images) to automatically scale and smush static images.
+This website uses [Next Optimized Images](https://github.com/cyrilwanner/next-optimized-images) to automatically scale and smush local static images.
 The following example would auto-optimize (via Mozjpeg) and resize `foo-photo.jpg` to `640px`.

 ```js
 <img